📢 E-Invoicing Starting July 2026 — All B2B and B2G transactions must comply with the new regulations.

 Both rental rates and sales prices keep accelerating higher across Dubai real estate amid low housing inventory and strong demand growth from expanding population and tourism.
 Limited new housing developments mean minimal supply additions.

-While consumers and businesses benefit from stabilized or declining costs in areas like fuel, food and other imports, steadily inflating housing remains a major budget concern that looks set to last through 2025 at least.
+While consumers and businesses benefit from stabilized or declining costs in areas like fuel, food and other imports, steadily inflating housing remains a major budget concern that looks set to last through 2026.

 What Does This All Mean for Dubai Consumers and Companies?